currentxchange/purple-explainer/Financial-Brief.md

 ## Max Supply = Max Possible on EOSIO (2^64-1) 🔵 BLUx

 ## Here's exactly how many BLUx have been issued.
-1,000,000 - Promo Budget
+1,000,000 🔵 - Promo Budget
-100,000 - Liquidity pools
+100,000 🔵 - Liquidity pools

-We will issue up to 5,500,000 BLUx during the promotion of Beta, 5,000,000 for promotion and 500,000 for liquidity.
+We will issue up to 5,500,000 BLUx during the promotion of cXc.world Beta, 5,000,000 for promotion and 500,000 for liquidity.
 Also, we may add leftover Promo budget to liquidity pools.

 Additionally, 1 BLUx is issued to be paid to artists for each Sol Up they receive  (batch pre-issued 1,000,000 at a time)